babashka/sci/API.md

 Canonical place for projects to store, update and retrieve a context.
   This can be used by projects that need to expose their context to functions.
-SCI does not populate this dynamic var itself during evaluation.
+SCI binds this dynamic var to the evaluating context during `eval-form`.
 Projects like `sci.configs` assume this var to be set in some of their functions.